How Do Survivors Of Child Abuse Cope?

 3) I’m being far too harsh on myself – I may be lacking some confidence at the moment but this does not mean people will hate me.
 Anyway, I can work on ways to gradually rebuild my confidence.

-Cognitive behavioural therapy can help people to get into the habit of challenging their habitual, unhelpful, negative thinking patterns in a similar way to how I’ve illustrated above.
+Cognitive-behavioral therapy can help people to get into the habit of challenging their habitual, unhelpful, negative thinking patterns in a similar way to how I’ve illustrated above.

 DEVELOPING SOCIAL SKILLS: